ialnezami/tobibe/README.md

 ## Deployment

-The app is ready to deploy to Vercel:
+The app is ready to deploy to Vercel.
+See [DEPLOYMENT.md](./DEPLOYMENT.md) for detailed instructions.

+Quick steps:
 1. Push code to GitHub
 2. Import project in Vercel
 3. Add environment variables in Vercel dashboard
 4. Deploy

+**Note:** Build is tested and successful.
+The app is production-ready.

 ## Environment Variables